 - Each EDJNet member has full editorial independence within the context of the project, meaning that it has the right to suggest topics and angles and it is entitled to refuse coverage of a story if it does not fit within its editorial scope.

-The platform respects the identity of each partner media outlet with news visually attributable to them; in turn each media outlet clearly refers to the platform when publishing items produced within EDJNET.
+- EDJNet respects the identity of each member with news visually attributable to them; in turn each member clearly refers to EDJNet when publishing items produced within the context of the project.

-EDJNET members are committed to producing quality journalism and to respecting journalism’s highest ethical and professional standards, as mentioned by the Munich Declaration.
+- EDJNet members are committed to producing quality journalism and to respecting journalism’s highest ethical and professional standards, as mentioned by the Munich Declaration.